 Overcome Patient Socioeconomic Factors by Leveraging Technologies

 Even though there is a huge increase in patient responsibility hospitals aren’t doing anything new about it.
-They are operating the way they always have and not keeping up with the changing demands of more consumer focused patients.
+They are operating the way they always have and not keeping up with the changing demands of more consumer-focused patients.

-In the chart below from the Chartis study, the population health of rural communities tend to be older, financially insecure, with higher child mortality rates and younger deaths compared to non-rural communities.
+In the chart below from the Chartis study, the population health of rural communities tends to be older, financially insecure, with higher child mortality rates and younger deaths compared to non-rural communities.
 These statistics point toward reasons why rural health systems report difficulty in collecting patient payments—on average rural areas suffer from financial disparities and poorer outcomes than their non-rural counterparts.

 Rural markets are also smaller, with lower patient volumes, so each dollar of revenue not collected, hurts the bottom line all the more.